3dprogramin/thinkpad-p51-archbang/issues+fixes/keyboard/backlight/README.md

 ## Fix

-### Dependencies

 Install **tlp** and **tpacpi-bat**
 ```code
 sudo pacman -S tlp tpacpi-bat
 ```

-After the dependencies have been installed, you should see this path in the filesystem
+After the packages have been installed, you should see this path in the filesystem
 ```
 /sys/class/leds/tpacpi::kbd_backlight
 ```